evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

-There are several features that simplify generating multiple column-level tests or metrics.
+Sometimes you need to generate multiple column-level Tests or Metrics.

+To simplify it, you can:
+* Pass a list of parameters or columns to a chosen Test or Metric
+* Use test/metric generator helper functions

 # List comprehension

 You can pass a list of parameters or a list of columns.
+It works the same for Reports and Test Suites.

 **Example 1**.
-Pass the list of multiple quantile values to test for the same column.
+Pass the list of multiple quantile values to Test for the same column.

 ```python
 suite = TestSuite(tests=[